 This hilltop lodge with just ten suites is found in Zambia's vast South Luangwa National Park.
 Home to probably the highest concentration of hippos in the world, as well as lions, leopards and elephants.
 South Luangwa is famous for its walking safaris.
 The roar of lions or the saw of leopards can often be heard from the wooded valleys that surround the lodge.

 After lunch, head out on an afternoon game drive that continues into the early night giving you the chance to see the nocturnal world within the park.

-Take your flight from Mfuwe (South Luwange) to Livingston via Lusaka today.
+Take your flight from Mfuwe (South Luwange) to Livingstone via Lusaka today.

 Activities include a guided tour of Victoria Falls from the Zambian Side and a visit to the Semonga Village.
 You'll also have the opportunity to do a morning/evening gamedrive in the Mosi-oa-Tunya National Park where Zambia's only white rhino can be spotted, full range of game drives in the National Park using an open 4X4 vehicle driven by a professional guide.
 You'll also enjoy motorised boat Safaris Early morning or sunset river cruise, or try your hand at fishing on the great Zambezi River.
 You can choose two activities per day.

 Sussi & Chuma is named after David Livingstone’s faithful companions and consist of an intimate lodge and two exclusive houses, both of which are situated to make the most of the amazing views that the sweeping Zambezi River provides.